Ex-Playboy model, child die after falling out of New York City hotel, reports say

 Witnesses told Fox News the situation was "very confusing."

-Gotham Hotel officials told Fox News that the police were investigating the situation and refused to comment further.
+Gotham Hotel officials also told Fox News that the police were investigating the situation and refused to comment further.

-A hotel employee who works at the restaurant told Fox News the woman and child fell from the 25th floor, the penthouse, in the back of the building.
+A hotel employee who works at a restaurant in the building told Fox News the woman and child fell from the 25th floor, the penthouse, in the back of the building.
 The employee said the child and the woman checked into the hotel Thursday morning.

-The investigation is ongoing and police stressed the information was preliminary.
 Police were looking to determine whether the woman had a history of mental illness.

 The Gotham Hotel is about four blocks from Grand Central Terminal, and has 67 rooms over 25 floors.
 Rooms go for about $220 a night, according to the website.